openfoodfacts/scrypt-password-hash-provider/README.md

 It looks like the CSS classes are very specific and so I suspect these could change with Keycloak releases.
 We therefore probably want a robust set of tests to ensure that themes are being applied correctly.

+Currently the common.css file has to be copied between theme pages (account, login, etc.).
+Tried using a symlink but this didn't work.

 ## Localizaiton

 We will need to ensure that all of the current OFF locales are covered with suitable translations.